xtenzQ/github-repos/README.md

 # github-repos

-Github Repos made to embed repositories into your website
+Github Repos is a widget which allows you to embed repositories into your website